danieluhl/astro-blog/src/content/blog/2024/keyboard-shortcuts-notes.md

   - programming
 ---

-These are my rough notes on the keyboard shortucts I use the most and that are the most universal across programs you're likely to use.
+These are my rough notes on the keyboard shortcuts I use the most and that are the most universal across programs you're likely to use.

 ## Mac